hengfengli/hengfengli.github.com/resources.md

 like the author.
 This book was written in 1993, but recently the author published the 2nd ed. in 2013 after 20 years.]

+03. "The Elements of Style" - William Strunk, JR. [**My comments:** This is an old book about word usage and writing style.
+Good writing is
+extremely important in one's life.
+So it is worth to keep such a great book handy.]

 #### Useful links